Dicelette/i18n/en/docusaurus-plugin-content-docs/current/config/display.md

 :::usage
 **`/config timestamp [?toggle]`**
+- `?toggle`: Disable or enable the timestamp.
 :::

-If the option is set to **true**, the timestamp will be displayed in the dice results.
+If the option is enabled (**true**), the timestamp will be displayed in the dice results.

 ![](/assets/rolls/config/timestamp.png)